RBGKew/bioinfo-utils/docs/software/lmod.md

 On KewHPC all software is installed as an lmod module.

-##using Lmod
+## Using Lmod
 To see which modules are available:
 	module available

 To load a module:
 	module load blast/2.10

-To unload a module
+To unload a module:
 	module unload blast/2.10

-##an example slurm script
+## An example slurm script
-lmod allows you to use multiple versions of software in the same script
+Lmod allows you to use multiple versions of software in the same script

 	#!/bin/bash
 	#SBATCH -c 1